 CAD 111 - Computer-Aided Drafting for Interior Design.

 3 Credits.
 Introductory computer drafting using CAD incorporating fundamental drafting components, file management, floor plans, elevations, and 3-D model.

 CAD 211 - Advanced Computer Aided Interior Design.

 3 Credits.
 Advanced computer 3-D drawings in perspective and elevations.
 (PR: CAD 111)

-COMPUTER SCIENCE (CS)
+Computer Science (CS)

 CS 100 - Introduction to IT Careers.

 3 Credits.
 An introduction to the Information Technology profession and career paths.
 The primary focus will be on programs offered by Mountwest and industry certifications as they relate to careers.

-CRIMINAL JUSTICE STUDIES (CJS)
+Criminal Justice Studies (CJS)

-CJS 101 - Introduction to Public Safety.
+CJS 101 - Introduction to Criminal Justice.

 3 Credits.
 This course will teach students the philosophy, history, development of public safety institutions in a democratic society.
 The course introduces various public safety agencies and their organization and jurisdiction, reviews court processes, orients the student to a career in public safety, and identifies and explores current trends in the field.
 (PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

 CJS 102 - Introductions to Corrections.

 3 Credits.
 This course will teach students the knowledge and skills necessary to enter the field of corrections.
 Students will learn about professional and ethical behavior, the structure of the American corrections system, law and corrections procedure, and possible career opportunities.
 (PR: REA 098 or ACT Reading 18 or SAT Reading 421 or ACCUPLACER Reading 80)

 CJS 111 - Law Enforcement Orientation.

 3 Credits.
 Philosophy, history, and development of law enforcement in a democratic society.
 Introduces various law enforcement agencies and their organization and jurisdiction, reviews court processes, orients the student to a law enforcement career, and identifies and explores current trends in the field.
+(Taught at the WV State Police Academy only)

 CJS 113 - Police Defense Tactics.

 2 Credits.
 Demonstration of methods of physical protection from persons armed with dangerous weapons and restraint of prisoners and mentally ill persons.
 Drills in a limited number of holds and come alongs and training in the use of baton and other special, disarmament, and defensive techniques.
 A practical application of the methods of self-protection.
+(Taught at the WV State Police